Murtuzasaifee/MLStarterKit/README.md

 # MLStarterKit
+A blueprint for building machine learning solutions.
 Everything you need to start your ML journey.

 ## Project Blueprint for Machine Learning Pipelines 🚀